griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

      liblzma-dev
 ```

+#### PICARD 2.18.14
+Describes dependencies for PICARD 2.18.14, used in this course for general bam file manipulation and QC.
 ```bash
 # PICARD
 sudo apt-get update -y && sudo apt-get install -y \
      openjdk-8-jdk
 ```

+#### BWA 0.7.17
+Describes dependencies for BWA 0.7.17, used in this course for DNA alignment.
 ```bash
 # BWA
 sudo apt-get update -y && sudo apt-get install -y \